 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

 - Saint-Gaudens National Historic Site

 The town of Windsor stretches along the Connecticut River’s western shore under the gaze of Mt.
 Ascutney, whose forested slopes have long inspired artists and played host to winter sports enthusiasts.
 The Windsor station is conveniently located just east of the intersection of Main and State Streets, the town’s principal thoroughfares that are lined with commercial and civic structures dating from the late 18th century to the present.
-Passengers await the Vermonter, which runs between St. Albans, Vermont and Washington, D.C. via New York and other major East Coast cities, on a platform adjacent to the historic depot which has been converted into commercial space.
+Passengers await the Vermonter, which runs between St. Albans, Vt., and Washington, D.C., via New York and other major East Coast cities, on a platform adjacent to the historic depot which has been converted into a popular restaurant.

 When European explorers first visited what is now southeastern Vermont, it was primarily inhabited by the Abenaki American Indians who belonged to the Algonquian language family.
 Unlike portions of the New England coast, Vermont was difficult to access due to mountain ranges and thick forests.
 Many scholars believe that it was not densely settled and was instead used as a seasonal hunting ground by various tribes.
 Vermont remained beyond the sphere of European colonists well into the mid-18th century and acted as a buffer zone between the French towns of southern Canada and the English settlements of coastal New England.
 The region only became attractive to a greater number of English colonists after the British defeated the French in 1760 and gained permanent control of Canada.